 The 30% of perpetual reserve wines added to the 2017 base makes a world of difference.
 Sleek and sexy.
 Racy and electric.
 The Extra Brut dosage is just right.
 Terrific balance, sensual mouthfeel, and with plenty of depth and complexity.

 In the mouth, there’s an indelible sense of excitement.
 Minerality and wet stone.
 Cherries and apples wrapped in a tropical fruit core.
 The finish is long and enveloping leaving you wanting more.
 A lot more.
-This champagne sings. — 20 days ago
+This champagne sings. — a year ago